 Our Residential Treatment Center

-Provides clinical assessments, mental health evaluation and support for co-occuring disorders and medically supported withdrawal (detox) in our specialty hospital.
+At our Serenity Lane Residential Treatment Center we provide clinical assessments, mental health evaluation and support for co-occuring disorders and medically supported withdrawal (detox) in our specialty hospital.
 The nursing staff, physicians, psychiatrist, mental health professionals and counselors work together to develop an individualized treatment plan for each patient.
 Typical length of stay is 28 days but may vary based on individual treatment needs and financial resources.

 Our primary goal is that all patients find recovery.
 Most of the counseling staff are themselves in recovery and offer encouragement and support for a new life, free from harmful addictions.